-Cleaning of vessel cargo holds, tanks or void spaces by ships staff or by shore contractors within port limits is permitted with the authorisation of the Harbour Master.
-Any request for the cleaning of vessel cargo holds, tanks and void spaces must be submitted to the Marine Operations Department via ships agent.
+Cleaning of vessel deck, cargo holds, tanks or void spaces by ships staff or by shore contractors within port limits is permitted with the authorisation of the Harbour Master.
+Chemicals, if used, shall not be considered a marine pollutant and MSDS must be submitted for review on application for permission.